Disclosing Blindness/ Low Vision

 Possible Negatives:

-- Suppose the employer has a bias or holds prejudice against persons with disabilities.
-Now that they know you are disabled, they might block you from getting an interview, even though your resume and supporting documents demonstrate that you are an appropriate candidate for the position.
+- Suppose the employer has assumptions about persons with blindness.
+Now that they know you have low vision, they might block you from getting an interview, even though your resume and supporting documents demonstrate that you are an appropriate candidate for the position.

 - The employer or staff might feel that you cannot perform a job that sighted people typically perform.
 If they hire you, it would mean other employees would have to perform some or most of the tasks the employee in your position is supposed to take care of.